ejfox/criterion-embedding-viz/README.md

 ## Limitations

 - The embeddings are limited to the semantic information provided in titles and descriptions.
 Additional metadata (e.g., genre, director) could enhance future analyses.
-- Generated embeddings are dependent on the Nomic API’s embedding model as of the time of execution.
+- Generated embeddings are dependent on the Nomic API's embedding model as of the time of execution.

 ## Ethical Considerations